K-Motives and Koszul Duality

+We then show that Koszul duality intertwines the Betti realisation and Beilinson realisation functors and descends to an equivalence of constructible sheaves and constructible $K$-motivic sheaves on Langlands dual flag varieties.

-Let $G\supset B$ be a split reductive group with a Borel subgroup and $X=G/B$ the flag variety.
-Denote the Langlands dual by $G^\vee\supset B^\vee$ and $X^\vee.$ In this article we prove and make sense the following Theorem, providing an ungraded version of Beilinson--Ginzburg--Soergel's Koszul duality. \begin{theorem*} There is a commutative diagram of functors
+\todo{A1 (additional change 1)} Let $G\supset B$ be a split reductive group with a Borel subgroup and $X=G/B$ be the flag variety.
+Denote by $G^\vee\supset B^\vee$ the Langlands dual group with a Borel subgroup and by $X^\vee=G^\vee/B^\vee$ the Langlands dual flag variety. \todo{S1 (specific comment 1)}

+In this article we prove an \emph{ungraded} and \emph{$K$-theoretic} version of Beilinson--Ginzburg--Soergel's Koszul duality. \begin{theorem*} There is a commutative diagram of functors where the horizontal arrows are equivalences

 \end{theorem*} Let us explain the ingredients of this diagram.
-In \cite{BG}, \cite{Soe90} and \cite{BGS}, Beilinson--Ginzburg--Soergel consider a category $D_{mix}(X)$ of \emph{mixed sheaves} on $X$, which is a \emph{graded version} of either the constructible derived category of sheaves $D(X^\vee)=D^{b}_{(B)}(X^{\vee, an}(\C),\Q)$ or equivalently the derived BGG category $\pazocal{O}$ of representations of $\operatorname{Lie}(G^\vee(\C))$.
-In particular, there is an autoequivalence $(1)$ of $D_{mix}(X)$ called \emph{Tate twist}, which behaves as a shift of grading functor, and a functor $v:D_{mix}(X^\vee)\to D(X^\vee)$ called \emph{Betti realisation}, which behaves as a functor forgetting the grading.
-Most remarkably, Beilinson--Ginzburg--Soergel construct a triangulated equivalence called \emph{Koszul duality}
+In \cite{BG}, \cite{Soe90} and \cite{BGS}, Beilinson--Ginzburg--Soergel consider a category $\Dmix_{(B)}(X)$ of $(B)$-constructible \emph{mixed sheaves} on $X,$ which is a \emph{graded version} of the $(B)$-constructible derived category $\D_{(B)}(X)$ of sheaves on the flag manifold $X(\C)$ and, equivalently, the bounded derived category of category $\pazocal{O}$ of the Lie algebra $\mathfrak{g}=\operatorname{Lie}(G(\C))$.
+In particular, there is an autoequivalence $(1)$ of $\Dmix_{(B)}(X)$ called \emph{Tate twist}, shifting the grading, and a functor called \emph{Betti realisation}, forgetting the grading.